CONTENTS

 - The decrease in intracellular potassium is what causes hyperkalemia in patients with digoxin overdose.

-- (2) The increase in intracellular sodium causes an increase in excretion of sodium through the Na/Ca exchanger, which in turn increases intracellular calcium levels.
+- (2) The increase in intracellular sodium causes an increase in sodium excretion through the Na/Ca exchanger, which increases intracellular calcium levels.

 - (3) Increased intracellular calcium increases inotropy.